Spcman/stable-diffusion-m1/_posts/2022-12-16-stable-diffusion-2-jupyter-apple-mac-silicon.md

 date:   2022-12-16
 ---

 Stable Diffusion 2 (SD2) has been released and the diffusers library already supports it.
 The HuggingFace upgrade has support for 768x768 higher resolution imagery and built in image upscaling.
 I also read [this article](https://appleinsider.com/articles/22/12/01/new-betas-have-apple-silicon-optimizations-for-stable-diffusion-ai-art-generator) today about stable diffusion support within the Mac operating system which is quite exciting.
-I upgraded to operating system to Ventura 13.1.
+I upgraded my Mac's operating system to Ventura 13.1.

 Before upgrading to SD2 I backed up and cloned the working stable diffusion 1.x conda environment and started a new one.
 I had some trouble again with libraries and dependences especially this annoying error: `ImportError: cannot import name 'ReduceOp' from 'torch.distributed.`